Luis Robert Preview, Player Props: White Sox vs. Royals

-On Monday, Luis Robert (.289 batting average in his past 10 games, with three doubles, two home runs, two walks and four RBI) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
-First pitch is at 2:10 PM ET.
+After batting .289 with three doubles, two home runs, two walks and four RBI in his past 10 games, Luis Robert and the Chicago White Sox take on the Kansas City Royals (who will start Brady Singer) at 7:40 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-3) against the Tigers.
+He had a one-hit showing in his previous game (1-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Royals